-A regional natural gas supplier needed to expand the capacity of the power plant at its liquid natural gas storage facility in North Georgia.
-Four years prior, Prime Power performed the first phase of the plant expansion with the installation of zero-hour rebuilt Waukesha natural gas generator along with the corresponding section of control and medium voltage distribution switchgear.
-This project required the installation of two additional generators and switchgear sections.
-The plant operates 24/7 using these natural gas generators.
-Cost, reliability, and minimum impact during installation were key requirements of the customer to get the expansion done.
+A regional natural gas supplier needed to expand the capacity of a power plant at its northern Georgia liquid natural gas storage facility.
+Four years prior, Prime Power implemented the first phase of the plant expansion, installing a zero-hour rebuilt Waukesha natural gas generator along with the corresponding section of control and medium voltage distribution switchgear.
+The installation required two additional generators and switchgear sections.

 Operating 24/7, the plant constantly relies on its natural gas generators.
 Cost, reliability, and minimum impact were key customer requirements during installation and expansion.

 - Adding two new generators and switchgears

 Prime Power engineered a system of rebuilt engines operating on digital controls incorporated into the rebuilt switchgear and busing sections.
 Prime Power's solution correlated seamlessly with the customer's existing plant distribution lineup.

 The rebuilt switchgear's new controls included the latest Woodward generator controllers.
 These controllers work in conjunction with the existing analog controls inthe original engines, enabling future upgrades as they become available.